Basics |

 |

-a built-in help system and you don't have to memorize them all.
+a built-in help system and you do not have to memorize them all.

 Entering a question mark after a method shows the description and additional information